jacksonliam/mjpg-streamer/README.md

 Building & Installation
 =======================

-You must have cmake installed.
+You must have cmake, gcc and g++ installed.
 You will also probably want to have a development version of libjpeg installed.
 I used libjpeg8-dev. e.g.

-    sudo apt-get install cmake libjpeg8-dev
+    sudo apt-get install cmake libjpeg8-dev gcc g++

 Simple compilation
 ------------------